adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		})();
 	}

-Now if the browser lacks `Object.create` the rendition falls back to a more long winded method which works in a very broad range of browers.
+Now if the browser lacks `Object.create` the implementation falls back to a more long winded method which works in a very broad range of browers.
 There is no need to recreate the entire standard and the function leans on feature detection to provide the most performant, up-to-date standards where possible.

 ## Summary